 Honored with the revered title of “Steinway Artist”, Vincent LARDERET has attracted international recognition for the exceptional intensity of his performances and his highly acclaimed recordings.

 Praised as an “impressive pianist” (MusicWeb International, UK) for his “very lyrical playing” (Crescendo Magazine, Belgium) and his “multi-timbred” sound (Fanfare, USA), he “makes the piano equal to an orchestra” (Classica, France) with a wide range of “fascinating pianistic colors” (PIANO News, Germany).
-His very personal and deeply inspired interpretations are often compared to the piano legends such as Michelangeli, Pollini, Zimerman and Argerich.
+His very personal and deeply inspired interpretations "of utter integrity" while including a "rare melding of the intellectual with the visceral" (International Piano, UK) are often compared to the piano legends such as Michelangeli, Pollini, Zimerman and Brendel.
 The MUSICA magazine in Italy hailed “the ghost of Claudio Arrau” while the Toronto Star in Canada described : “his playing is remarkable for its ease as well as style.
 Larderet overcomes with panache”.
 Nominated for the "International Classical Music Awards" and "Classical Revelation" by Adami winner at MIDEM in Cannes, he is considered as one of the leading French pianists of his generation.

-Vincent Larderet has performed worldwide in recital and concerto at prestigious venues such as Zurich’s Tonhalle, Barcelona’s Palau de la Musica, Leipzig Gewandhaus, Hong Kong Cultural Centre (Ravel’s Concerto in G), Tokyo Toppan Hall, Washington's Kennedy Center, Potton Hall (UK); and major concert halls in France including the Salle Pleyel, Salle Gaveau, Cité de la Musique, the Saint-Eustache church (Beethoven’s Concerto nº4), the Parc du Château de Florans (the 2 Ravel’s Piano Concertos), the Cannes Palais des Festivals and the Juan les Pins Palais des Congrès (Prokofiev’s Concerto n°3).
-Invited to perform at renowned international festivals and concert series (including Schleswig Holstein Musik Festival, Orpheum Music Festival, Festival Pianistico Busoni, Le French May, Fantastic Pianist Series, Berlioz Festival, Besançon Festival, Boulez Festival, La Roque d’Anthéron and La Folle Journée), he also devoted himself intensively to chamber music with distinguished artists including Yi-Bing Chu, Marc Coppey, Michel Dalberto, Nicolas Dautricourt, Sol Gabetta, Pavel Sporcl, the Debussy Quartet as well as the West Side Quartet, his group for 2 pianos and percussion.
-Among the esteemed conductors and orchestras which whom he has collaborated include Salvador Brotons, Giuseppe Cataldo, Daniel Kawka, Eric Lederhandler, Grigor Palikarov, Robert Trevino, Pierre-André Valade, the Royal Philharmonic Orchestra, the Sinfonia Varsovia, the Orchestra Simfonica del Valles, the Czech Virtuosi Symphonic Orchestra, the Ose Symphonic Orchestra, Orchestra Simfonica di Sanremo and the City Chamber Orchestra of Hong Kong.
+Vincent Larderet has performed worldwide in recital and concerto at prestigious venues such as Zurich’s Tonhalle, Barcelona’s Palau de la Musica, Leipzig Gewandhaus, Washington Kennedy Center, Hong Kong Cultural Centre (Ravel’s Concerto in G), Tokyo Toppan Hall & Hakuju Hall, Potton Hall and London Kings Place, Romanian Athenaeum (Franck's Symphonic Variations); and major concert halls in France including the Salle Pleyel, Salle Gaveau, Cité de la Musique, Nice Opera (Beethoven's Triple Concerto), Saint-Eustache church (Beethoven’s Concerto nº4), Parc du Château de Florans (the 2 Ravel Piano Concertos), Cannes Palais des Festivals and Juan les Pins Palais des Congrès (Prokofiev’s Concerto n°3).
+Invited to perform at renowned international festivals and concert series (including Schleswig Holstein Musik Festival, Orpheum Music Festival, Festival Pianistico Busoni, Fantastic Pianist Series, Piano Texas, Le French May, Berlioz Festival, Besançon Festival, Boulez Festival, La Roque d’Anthéron and La Folle Journée), he also devoted himself intensively to chamber music with distinguished artists including Emmanuelle Bertrand, Yi-Bing Chu, Marc Coppey, Michel Dalberto, Nicolas Dautricourt, Sol Gabetta, Pavel Sporcl, the Debussy Quartet as well as the West Side Quartet, his group for 2 pianos and percussion.
+Among the esteemed conductors and orchestras with whom he has recently collaborated include Salvador Brotons, Giuseppe Cataldo, Daniel Kawka, Eric Lederhandler, Grigor Palikarov, György G. Ráth, Robert Trevino, Stefanos Tsialis, Pierre-André Valade, Royal Philharmonic Orchestra, Arthur Rubinstein Philharmonic, Sinfonia Varsovia, Filarmonica George Enescu, Orchestre Philharmonique de Nice, Orchestra Simfonica del Valles, Czech Virtuosi Symphonic Orchestra, Ose Symphonic Orchestra, Orchestra Sinfonica di Sanremo and City Chamber Orchestra of Hong Kong.

 Updated biographies should not be altered without permission.
 Please don't use previous material but only the download versions.